DarkKronicle/KronHUD/README.md

 # Important

 I have no real interest in mod development at the moment, so I am archiving this.
-Feel free to fork, and consider checking some of the community forks/
+Feel free to fork, and consider checking some of the community forks.

+## I recommend [AxolotlClient](https://github.com/AxolotlClient/) as an updated alternative

 # KronHUD